Terminay/lessel/README.md

 npm start
 ```

-lessel will start the Discord listener and the API server at `http://localhost:3100`.
+Lessel will start the Discord listener and the API server at `http://localhost:3100`.

 ---